Seeing through the smoke

 a lone student standing against a line of armed soldiers.

-The students before the tvs watched
+The students before the tvs watched and watched,

 eyes dry,